yvern/talktome/README.md

-# Matterwagger
+# talker challenge

 ## Goal

-Chatbot for Mattermost, capable of automatically keeping up to date with Swagger API, written in F#, running on .Net Core 2.2 and deployable to Linux Debian 9.
+Chatbot capable of automatically keeping up to date with Swagger API, written in F#, running on .Net Core 2.2 and deployable to Linux Debian 9.

 ### Steps